Kjdragan/pf1/docs/design.md

     - *post*: Write "recommended_rubrics" to the shared store

 5. Rubric Selection Node
-  - *Purpose*: Facilitate user selection of preferred transformation rubric
+  - *Purpose*: Facilitate user selection of preferred transformation rubric and knowledge level
   - *Type*: Regular
   - *Steps*:
     - *prep*: Read "recommended_rubrics" from the shared store
-    - *exec*: Present options and capture user selection
+    - *exec*: Present options and capture user selection for rubric and knowledge level
     - *post*: Write "selected_rubric" and "audience_level" to the shared store

 6. Topic Processing Orchestrator Node